-This luxurious manor house hotel in South Devon boasts a 5 star status and is home to the 3 AA Rosette and Michelin Plate winner Àclèaf Restaurant and Gaia Spa.
-Famous for its magically imposing nature and detailed history - both of which add to the magnificent character of the hall - the hotel is situated on the edge of the idyllic Dartmoor National Park.
-Awarded Hotel Spa of the Year in Western Europe & Scandinavia at the World Spa & Wellness Awards, the spa is renowned as one of the finest spa hotels in the South West, and we can see why.
+This luxurious manor house boasts 5 star status and is home to the 3 AA Rosette and Michelin Plate winner Àclèaf Restaurant and Gaia Spa.
+Famous for its magically imposing nature and detailed history, the hotel is situated on the edge of the idyllic Dartmoor National Park.
+Awarded Hotel Spa of the Year in Western Europe & Scandinavia at the World Spa & Wellness Awards, the spa is renowned as one of the finest in the South West.

 OPL Exclusive details

 Stay in a Contemporary Courtyard room and receive:

 - Dinner for two each evening in the Mayflower Brasserie (allowance £40pp)

 - Full use of the spa facilities throughout your stay